haihala/Bevy-integration-testing-toolkit/README.md

   they shouldn't.
 This will be fixed in the future.
 - Running things in CI may not work exactly like it does locally.
 For example, the github action runner cannot play audio, which may cause differing behavior if something in your game reacts to audio clips starting or ending.
+- Ironically, the framwork isn't that well tested as of yet.
+It's possible that it may not work on your system.
+  If you have any issues, please open an issue on github.

 Recommendations: